Windows 10's 'Controlled Folder Access' Anti-Ransomware Feature Is Now Live - Slashdot

 Your

 /home directory can be wiped, and any databases, etc. that you have permission to manipulate can be corrupted.
-But the binaries that can be re-installed from a CD-ROM or an NFS share in a matter of minutes wit
+But the binaries that can be re-installed from a CD-ROM or an NFS share in a matter of minutes with a reinstall of the OS are both vigorously protected and easily replaced.

+Only the important bits on the computer are vulnerable.
+Isn't that how it's supposed to work?

 Re: (Score:2)